Flux-Activated Resonant Control of a Bosonic Quantum Memory

 In summary, our work demonstrates the control of a long-lived bosonic quantum memory through number-selective transitions in the JC Hamiltonian.
 This new capability is enabled by a robust flux-tunable architecture that can effectively switch the system between the dispersive and the resonant regimes.
 We prepare arbitrary superpositions of Fock states via either sequential or multi-tone sideband driving.
-Moreover, we use efficient state swapping gates to implement arbitrary Givens rotations, providing a path for the universal control of Fock-basis qudits encoded in oscillators~\cite{brennen_criteria_2005}.
-This approach potentially enables the realization of high-dimensional qudits without the increasingly significant charge dispersion that affects higher levels of transmon-based implementations~\cite{wang_high_2025}.
-Furthermore, the resonant control demonstrated here is favorable compared to numerically optimized protocols~\cite{heeres_cavity_2015, heeres_implementing_2017, eickbusch_fast_2022}: in our scheme, the control parameters depend on a finite set of frequencies and amplitudes that can be individually calibrated to high precision without requiring a classical computation step.
-Additionally, the operations are implemented in a closed subspace, avoiding excursions to higher photon numbers that may amplify loss and nonlinear distortions.
-Finally, due to the direct access to the JC levels, our protocol leverages a frequency selectivity that scales with the coupling factor $g$, allowing much faster operations compared to other demonstrations of analytical multi-level cavity control~\cite{huang_fast_2025, roy_synthetic_2025}.
-Therefore, our work marks an important contribution to the control capabilities of long-lived microwave cavities in circuit QED and opens up new possibilities for quantum information processing with bosonic modes. \\
+Moreover, we use the JC transitions to efficiently implement arbitrary Givens rotations, providing a path for the universal control of qudits encoded in oscillators.
+Finally, thanks to the direct access to the JC levels, our protocol is intuitive and calibration-friendly.
+Moreover, it leverages a frequency selectivity that scales with the coupling factor $g$, allowing potentially faster control compared to typical dispersive operations and other parametrically activated techniques.
+Therefore, our work marks an important step towards more efficient control capabilities of long-lived microwave quantum memories in cQED and opens up new possibilities for quantum information processing with bosonic modes. \\

-\textbf{Acknowledgments} We acknowledge the funding support from the Singapore Ministry of Education (T2EP50222-0017) and The University of Sydney - National University of Singapore 2026 Ignition Grants.
+\textbf{Acknowledgements} We acknowledge the funding support from the Singapore Ministry of Education (T2EP50222-0017) and The University of Sydney - National University of Singapore 2026 Ignition Grants.
 F.V., A.D., N.H., acknowledge the support of the Singapore National Quantum Scholarship Scheme (NQSS).
 We thank Mr.~Kyle Chu and Mr.~Jean-Samuel Tettekpoe for their technical inputs during the project development.
+We thank Dr. Yao Lu and Dr. Mustafa Bakr for the valuable discussions during the writing of this manuscript.